 A lease agreement is a legally binding agreement that runs for a specific period of time, usually one year.
-Typically, a tenant who signs a lease agrees to abide by all its terms until it ends.
+Typically, a tenant who signs one agrees to abide by all its terms until it ends.

 The reasons a tenants may have to end the tenancy can be many and diverse!

-Breaking a tenancy is akin to breaking a contractual agreement.
+Breaking a tenancy is akin to breaking a legal contract.
 Depending on the reason for ending tenancy, the tenant may be legally or financially viable.

-As a landlord in Regina, it’s important that you familiarize yourself with Saskatchewan eviction laws.
+As a landlord in Regina, Saskatchewan, it’s important that you familiarize yourself with Saskatchewan eviction laws as part of Saskatchewan's landlord and tenant laws.
 Among other things, this can help you solve many legal issues without requiring a lawyer.

 This article is going to cover everything you need to know about a tenant breaking a lease in Regina, Saskatchewan.